 In 2011 as a response to the recession and also because of a series of accidents, Sharon was unable to help Robin load and unload his heavy metal pieces and needing to regain balance the couple decided to collaborate again.
 It was to initially use Robin’s plane on plane geometric designs, combined with Sharon’s colors and textures to create a collection of art for the wall titled TWITCH!
 This has been received favorably and has initiated some experimentation with new materials and new ways of working with now familiar materials.

 Guided by their philosophy, this experimentation has led to a return to symbolic imagery.
 Of this they write: “Most recently we are exploring the iconic forms of boats, nests and the book.
 The boat is the symbol for the spiritual journey and as such it is ripe for exploration for us.
 The boat has been used in funeral rites, for the exploration of and travel around the planet, for the gathering of food, for waging war and for recreation.
 Foregoing realism, we favor the idea of each boat, exploring meaning in its shape, its utility and its accourtrements.
 Each sculpture stands as a testament of our journey as artists seeking meaning in life.
 The nest is the symbol of home and security, important elements in one’s physical and psychological journey through life.
 The book stands for enlightenment, necessary for a meaningful life.

 Life is ever-changing and we are in the midst of that.
-Sharon is fulfilling a dream to be able to advance her claywork.
-She hopes to have a series to show in the future.
-Robin is returning to his solo work in metal, using some new approaches and advancing his patina work.
-Follow us in our newsletter, on instagram and facebook.
+Sharon is fulfilling a dream to be able to advance her claywork and return to painting as she works on her memoir.
+Robin has returned to his solo work in metal, using some new techniques and advancing his patina work.
+His work can be seen on his new web-site www.RobinLWashburn.com Follow us in our newsletter, on instagram and facebook.
 We hope you will share this journey with us.”